JayrodHarv/3DAnimatedChristmasTree/README.md

 Once you have the tree built, you need to scan it.
 This is done by setting up a camera at a fixed position so that it contains all the lights in its frame.
 You then need to set up AutoHotKey and use my scan_tree.ahk macro in tandem with the ScanTree.py to take pictures of each light from 4 different directions which are all 90 degrees apart.
 Once you have done this, use the TriangulateCoordinates.py script and pass it the necessary arguements to have it output the coordinates to a text file.

-Once you have the text file, try running any animation by running "sudo python PlaySingleAnimation.py" that requires the coordinates and see if it looks right.
+Once you have the text file, try running any animation by running `sudo python PlaySingleAnimation.py` that requires the coordinates and see if it looks right.
 If it looks completely wrong, go through each step again.
 If only a handfull of lights appear to be incorrect, use the coordinate_correction.py script to correct those light coordinates.

 ### How to use once tree is built and scanned
-Enter command "sudo python CycleAnimations.py" to cycle through every animation.
+Enter command `sudo python CycleAnimations.py` to cycle through every animation.
 By default, the ordering is shuffled and the duration of each animation is 60 seconds (1 minute).
-Enter command "sudo python CycleAnimations.py --help" for information on how to change these parameters
+Enter command `sudo python CycleAnimations.py --help` for information on how to change these parameters

-Enter command "sudo python PlaySingleAnimation.py" to select an animation from the list to play indefinitely.
+Enter command `sudo python PlaySingleAnimation.py` to select an animation from the list to play indefinitely.